Define Profiles and Stereotypes

 Connector Style — Line style of the connector to be shown on the model with color, if applicable.

 Base stereotype — Other stereotype on which this stereotype is based.
-This can be empty.
+This option can be empty.

 Abstract stereotype — A stereotype that is not intended to be applied directly to a model element.
 You can use abstract stereotypes only as the base stereotype for other stereotypes.